 If you have worked before as a respiratory therapist or are currently working in that role and are making a new resume or CV, you can apply the respiratory therapist job description sample provided above in creating an impressive Professional Experience section for your resume.

 You can highlight the respiratory therapist duties and responsibilities from the sample job description above in your resume’s Professional Experience to emphasize the fact that you have been successful performing the job of a respiratory therapist.

 This piece of information in your resume can greatly influence the recruiter/employer to hire you for the role, especially if the new position that you are seeking requires someone with some work experience as a respiratory therapist.

 Respiratory Therapist Requirements: Skills, Knowledge, and Abilities for Career Success

 If you are seeking the respiratory therapist job, here are major requirements that most recruiters/employers may want you to meet to be hired:

 - Be licensed in the state or country you want to work in

 - Have a postsecondary degree in respiratory therapy or other related field such as business, law, music, or physical education that provides a good basis for employment as a respiratory therapist

-- Have an understanding of the field of respiratory therapy and be able to help patients return home sooner after they leave the hospital
+- Strong understanding of the field of respiratory therapy and ability to help patients return home sooner after they leave the hospital

 - Possess strong knowledge of how the human body works